particle-iot/docs/src/content/getting-started/billing/data-operations.md

 ## Blocks

-Blocks are a maximum number of Data Operations and devices per month in the Growth tier:
+Blocks are a maximum number of Data Operations and devices per month in the Growth plan:

 - Up to {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month
 - Up to {{growthTierDevices}} devices